SimpleMobileTools/Simple-Draw/README.md

 # Simple Draw
 <img alt="Logo" src="graphics/icon.png" width="120" />

-Want to draw something creative but you have no paper?
-This app will suit you perfectly.
-Just pick a color and draw, it is as easy as that.
-You can either save the drawing in a file, print it or share it directly through email or social networks so that your friends can have some fun with it too.

-This hugely popular app for quick sketches provides many useful functions like Undo/Redo, changing the background color, or using an image as the background.
-You can optionally make the app prevent the device from falling asleep too.
-You can also change the brush size, or use an eraser, if you messed something up.
-It supports inserting colors either by selecting it on a huge palette, or by entering the colors hex code.
+🎨 Are you looking for the best drawing app for your pocket?
+Do you want to draw something simple and easy, but you have no paper?
+You are in the right place!

+Enjoy the moment with our specially designed drawing app, draw something fun and create your own artwork– all in a digital form!

+Simple Draw is the best drawing app for anyone who loves to draw.
+Just pick paint and draw!

+Paint and draw simple sketches for fun

+With Simple Draw, you will not be needed any fancy or advanced tools or filters for your favourite doodle or sketch.
+Just use your creativity and freehand drawing to create the best sketches for your sketchbook.

+Try why we are the best drawing app where anyone can scribble something simple with fun!

+Simple Draw features

+This popular sketchbook for quick sketch and painting provides many useful functions:

+✔️	Draw something colourful, simple sketch or doodle using a different paint and pen size
+✔️	Changing the background colour, or using an image from your sketchbook as the background
+✔️	Use an eraser if you took the wrong paint
+✔️	Insert paint either by selecting it on a palette, or by entering the colours hex code
-The app supports many different formats like PNG, JPG or SVG vectors.
+✔️	This simple sketchbook supports many different formats like PNG, JPG, or SVG vectors
+✔️	Share your paintings, draws & sketches with friends through email or social networks
+✔️	Simple Draw App works offline & online!

+Use nothing else but your device and creativity to make some doodles and sketches!

+Create your own sketchbook!

+No matter what age or abilities you have, the best drawing app offers a fun drawing experience!
+Draw a sketch, use your favourite paint and save your artwork in your own sketchbook.
+With Simple Draw, you can either draw new sketches from scratch or open some old artwork file from your sketchbook and just play around with new paints and colour.

+Best drawing pad for your pocket!

+Our freehand drawing app allows you a digital way to draw a sketch or doodle, paint and explore the artist in you!

+This specially designed drawing app and sketchbook go where your creativity takes you from quick sketch to funny artwork.
+So, open the drawing pad, paint and simply draw something nice!
+Have a quick draw on our drawing pad whether you are on a journey or in a move, enjoy the drawing experience, and share your draws and sketches with your friends.

+Fun at home – learn sketching

-You can either draw something new from scratch, or open some file and just play around with it.
-It is perfectly usable either by you, or by a family with children to play some games.
-After all, everyone has a piece of artist in himself.
+Our most popular drawing app is perfectly usable either for kids and beginners or for a family with children to play some drawing games and to learn sketching.
+After all, everyone has a piece of the artist in himself.

-You will not find any fancy or advanced tools, brushes, fonts, filters here, it is supposed to be used to have some fun with.

-It comes with material design and dark theme by default, provides great user experience for easy usage.
-The lack of internet access gives you more privacy, security and stability than other apps.

-Contains no ads or unnecessary permissions.
-It is fully opensource, provides customizable colors.
+Download our drawing app, draw your favourite art and share it on the social network with your friends.

+Drawing for kids!

+Drawing for kids is important, and children are effective communicators, and through drawings, children learn to express their feelings and ideas freely.
+With our digital drawing pad, they can draw cars, flowers, dogs, cats, and other paintings and save them into the Gallery!

+Our best drawing app contains no ads or unnecessary permissions.
+With Simple Draw, you will create quick sketches or scribble something fun using just your creativity and imagination so just start drawing a doodle or sketch, and share your love and joy for creating simple art!

 Check out the full suite of Simple Tools here:
 https://www.simplemobiletools.com